GoogleCloudPlatform/pontem/USAGE.md

 - [Restore](#restore)
   - [Restore with an Integrity Check](#restore-with-an-integrity-check)

+NOTE: A sample of how to use Gradle is not provided with every usage below in order to avoid redundancy.
+Nonetheless, Gradle or Maven can be used interchangably for any function in Pontem.

 ## Backup
-To backup in Avro format:
+To backup in Avro format with Maven:

 ```bash
 mvn compile exec:java \